Gargantua (card game)

 Gargantua is a patience or solitaire card game that is a version of Klondike using two decks.
-It is also known as Double Klondike (not to be confused with the two-player game known as Double Klondike or Double Solitaire) and as Jumbo (in AisleRiot Solitaire which is part of the GNOME Desktop).
+It is also known as Double Klondike (not to be confused with the two-player game known as Double Klondike or Double Solitaire).

 Rules

 Instead of the seven depots forming the tableau as in Klondike, in Gargantua nine are formed.
 Forming these nine tableau piles of cards, i.e. dealing the cards, is like much like Klondike.
 One face-up card is placed on the first column, then eight cards are each placed face-down on the other eight depots.
 Over these eight face-down cards are one face-up card and seven face-down cards, and so on until all nine depots have a face-up card.
 The rest of the deck becomes the stock.
 The foundation/tableau should look like this: